giulio-ammannato/gamified_cup_task/README.md

 Thanks to [Viola Izzo](https://www.researchgate.net/profile/Viola_Izzo), [Caterina Primi](https://www.researchgate.net/profile/Caterina_Primi2), [Marianna Donati](https://www.researchgate.net/profile/Maria_Donati2) and [Joshua Weller](https://www.researchgate.net/profile/Joshua_Weller) for the support in creating this prototype.

 # Final note
 The efficacy of the gamified version of the cup task in assessing decision making is NOT YET validated.
-Prelimniary, unpublished results supports its efficacy but a peer-reveid paper is needed to confirm it.
+Prelimniary, unpublished results supports its efficacy but a peer-reveid paper is needed to confirm or confute them.

 # Bibliography